atoomnetmarc/IoT12/hardware/Display Adapter/README.md

 ![I used a 4mm sticky pad.](stick-y%20pad%20onto.jpg)

+Did you bridge J1 on the TFT pcb to enable 3.3V operation?
+Do that before soldering the adapter board onto the TFT.

-Now solder the adapter board onto the back of the TFT display:
+Next, solder the adapter board onto the back of the TFT display:

 ![Soldered adapter board to back of TFT display.](solder%20adapter%20to%20tft.jpg)